Container Resources

 CPU Resource Management

-Cycle manages CPU resources using a system of CPU shares, where every physical or virtual CPU core is valued at 10 shares.
+Cycle manages CPU resources using a system of CPU shares, where every thread or virtual CPU core is valued at 10 shares.
 This allows for a granular allocation of CPU resources to individual containers, helping balance workloads effectively across the infrastructure.

 Server and Cluster Reserves

 When a user creates a container instance resource it is assigned a reserve of 2 CPU shares by default.
-The reserve is saying "set aside 0.2 CPU specificaly for this instance".
+The reserve is saying "set aside 0.2 CPU specifically for this instance".
 These shares contribute to the total resource consumption of the server and cluster in which the container is deployed.

 Info